mtemporim/Git/Git/CreateRepositoryFromLocal.md

 # How to create a new repository from a local directory and sinchornize with GitHub

-## Create a new folder that will be a branch main of repository
+### Create a new folder in local machine that will be a branch main of repository

 Git Bash in Windows
 ```bash